CodeWithSwastik/vscode.py/docs/publish-your-extension.md

 # Publishing Extensions

-In order to publish your extension created with vscode-ext you should build your extension with the publish flag as follows:
+In order to publish your extension created with vscode.py you should build your extension with the publish flag as follows:

 ```py
 vscode.build(ext, publish=True)